senpainikolay/LFPC-sem4/Lab1/readme.md

-#  I have the Type 3  Regular Grammar.
+It is Type 3  Regular Grammar.
 Right linear grammar.